 A firm reporting that more than 5% of their revenues are from firearm sales will be screened out.
 Note that not all companies report their revenues from gun sales, so we can’t guarantee that you will be fully divested from firearms.

-The primary benefit of Ellevest Intentional Impact Portfolio is that it provides broad market exposure with a goal of keeping average tracking error low over the long term, less than 1.50%, while divesting from companies that do not meet the strategy’s sustainability parameters.
-The tracking error may be meaningfully higher if the equity allocation is transitioned over time due to tax or other considerations.
+The primary benefit of an Ellevest Intentional Impact portfolio is that it provides broad market exposure with a goal of keeping average tracking error low over the long term, less than 1.50%, while divesting from companies that do not meet the strategy’s sustainability parameters.
+The tracking error may be meaningfully higher if the equity allocation is transitioned over time due to tax or other considerations or if the customized sustainability criteria specified by the client.

-Some of the key risks for the investing in Ellevest Intentional Impact Portfolio include:
+Some of the key risks for investing in an Ellevest Intentional Impact portfolio include:

 Market RiskAs with all publicly traded securities, the SMA is exposed to market risk, the risk of losses arising from fluctuations in market prices caused by factors independent of a security’s particular underlying circumstances.